 The resident advisor is an undergraduate student employed by Bluffton University who lives in a living unit with 15-40 students.
-He/she is responsible for implementing the programs of the student life division and maintaining a living unit which is conducive to the pursuit of academic interests.
-This responsibility includes responding to student concerns, assisting guests, facilitating programs in the residence halls, establishing safety procedures and supporting the objectives of Bluffton University.
+They are responsible for implementing the programs of the student life division and maintaining a living unit which is conducive to the pursuit of academic interests.
+This responsibility includes responding to student concerns, assisting guests, facilitating programs in the residence halls, establishing safety procedures, and supporting the objectives of Bluffton University.

-- To insure that students live according to the objectives of Bluffton University, the standards of conduct, the law and the regulations stated in the Student Handbook.
+- To ensure that students live according to the objectives of Bluffton University, the standards of conduct, the law, and the regulations stated in the Student Handbook.

 - To provide opportunities for students to participate in various activities on campus.

 - To serve as a resource to students who have problems or concerns.

 - Know, interpret, teach, and enforce the standards of conduct and the Student Handbook regulations, including any standards the hall association deems appropriate (e.g., quiet hours, etc).

 - Assist the maintenance personnel and hall director in keeping the residence hall functional for the use of residents, present and future.

 - Serve as a resource person for students and their guests concerning Bluffton University heritage, organization, and policies and procedures.

 - Ensure that there are proper safety guidelines for various emergencies posted on your floor.

 - Be aware of concerns which students have and respond to these concerns in an appropriate manner.